 Underworld: Awakening is fairly much business as usual for the series.
 The script shifts the concept around somewhat rather than a secret war across the ages, the vampire-Lycan war has come out into the open and been discovered by humanity.
 This follows the trend in other vampire films and tv of the moment works like The Breed (2001), Perfect Creature (2006), tvs True Blood (2008-14), Daybreakers (2009), Priest (2011) and to some extent the Twilight series which have tried to go beyond the questions that vexed earlier eras regarding first the discovery and combating of vampires and then how they might live in the modern world to the question of how vampires and humanity might co-exist together.
 Disappointingly, the script (such as it is) does almost nothing with the concept except having humanity massing all effort to exterminate both vampires and Lycans.
 Even so, very little of this is depicted it is only there as prologue, while the rest of the film takes place a few years later where all of this is peripheral.
 The rest of the story seems to be, as most of the other Underworld films are, generated from the cliches of the genre the vampires as a hunted underground; Kate Beckinsale defying the tradition-bound vampire hierarchy; cloning and genetic experiments to produce species hybrids (despite much urgency about the experiments being conducted on India Eisley, the film never deigns to tell us what they are designed to achieve); even the basic concept from Breaking Dawn Part 1 (2011) of the heroine finding she has/is about to give birth to a crossbreed child that is bringing both the werewolves and vampires to the point of war.
 Despite the calibre of writers on the script, all of this feels presented in a tired way that has been done before and is entirely lacking in any originality of ideas.

 Underworld: Awakening occasionally does better in terms of the action scenes.
-The hiring of Mårlind and Stein has surprisingly enough added an injection of originality that has (to some extent) revitalised the series.
+The hiring of Mårlind and Stein has added an injection of originality that has (to some extent) revitalised the series.
 Len Wiseman made the poses and action scenes seem stylish in the first film but these were subsequently drowned out by the various visual effects houses in Underworld: Evolution and Rise of the Lycans.
 Mårlind and Stein seem to be trying to return somewhat to the first Underworld, albeit with a healthy dose of poses borrowed from the Resident Evil series to make Underworld: Awakening move as though it were the equivalent of a videogame up on the big screen (as opposed to an effects heavy vehicle).
 Alas, polished and all as the individual action sequences are, one strains to even remember anything memorable about any of them an hour after watching the film.

 The other thing that Underworld: Awakening does surprisingly well is the 3D.
-This is a process that has made me extremely cynical about movie-going in the last year in the way that it has been badly used and has become a de rigeur process for a substantial number of films, most of which offer almost nothing when one has the 3D glasses on that could not have been gleaned by a 2D watching.
+This is a process that has made me extremely cynical about movie-going in the last year in the way that it has been badly used and has become a de rigeur process for a substantial number of films, most of which offer almost nothing with the 3D glasses on that could not have been gleaned by a 2D watching.
 To their credit, Mårlind and Stein do a fair job within the 3D framework of offering some nice depth perspective shots of caves where stalactites come down in the foreground or a lab entrance location that does visually appealing things with rainfall from an overhang contrasted against a set of steps.
 On the other hand, there is nothing so outstanding about this that it justifies paying an extra $3 for the ticket price.

 (Nominee for Best Makeup Effects at this sites Best of 2012 Awards).